SlimeDog/State-Of-Play/README.md

 meaning that development and support have ceased.
 At that point, they were compatible with Minecraft 1.21, and they remained 100% compatible through Minecraft 1.21.3.
-The following sections show the status of each plugin on the date shown above.
+The following sections show the status of each plugin newer Minecraft versions.

 -----